TEACHERS

 Sarah Slipp

-Sarah Slipp is a composer, orchestrator, and music teacher from New Brunswick, Canada.
+Sarah Slipp (she/her) is a composer, orchestrator, and music teacher from New Brunswick, Canada.
 She earned a Bachelor of Music in Flute Performance and Composition from Acadia University in 2022 and graduated from NYU Tisch in May, where she earned her MFA in Musical Theatre Composition.
 Sarah has been working with kids for the past ten years and feels she has found her calling in teaching music, as it allows her to combine her love of working with children with her passion for the arts.
 Sarah prioritizes getting to know each student she teaches and aims to tailor each lesson to their unique strengths and interests.
 She loves learning about her student’s favorite songs or musical genres so that she can incorporate something that they love into their lesson, and use it to help challenge them to set attainable and exciting goals.